kenny2817/kenny2817/README.md

 # ABOUT ME

-Hi, I'm Kenny.
+Hi, I'm Quentin.
 I like coding and the challenges that come with it.
 In particular, Algorithms and optimizations on every scale: from hardware to software.
 Mosto of my repositories comes from university projects, but i hope to expand them with personal ideas and applications.
 Stay tuned!

 # MY REPOSITORIES